George S. Patton slapping incidents: Battle fatigue

 Prior to World War I, the U.S. Army considered the symptoms of battle fatigue to be cowardice or attempts to avoid combat duty.
 Soldiers who reported these symptoms received harsh treatment.
 "Shell shock" had been diagnosed as a medical condition during World War I. But even before the conflict ended, what constituted shell shock was changing.
 This included the idea that it was caused by the shock of exploding shells.
 By World War II soldiers were usually diagnosed with "psychoneurosis" or "combat fatigue."
 Despite this, "shell shock" remained in the popular vocabulary.
 But the symptoms of what constituted combat fatigue were broader than what had constituted shell shock in World War I. By the time of the invasion of Sicily, the U.S. Army was initially classifying all psychological casualties as "exhaustion" which many still called shell shock.
 While the causes, symptoms, and effects of the condition were familiar to physicians by the time of the two incidents, it was generally less understood in military circles.

-An important lesson from the Tunisia Campaign was that neuropsychiatric casualties had to be treated as soon as possible and not evacuated from the combat zone.
-This was not done in the early stages of the Sicilian Campaign, and large numbers of neuropsychiatric casualties were evacuated to North Africa, with the result that treatment became complicated and only 15 percent of them were returned to duty.
-As the campaign wore on, the system became better organized and nearly 50 percent were restored to combat duty.
+An important lesson from the Tunisian campaign was that neuropsychiatric casualties had to be treated as soon as possible and not evacuated from the combat zone.
+This was not done in the early stages of the invasion of Sicily, and large numbers of neuropsychiatric casualties were evacuated to North Africa, with the result that treatment became complicated and only 15 percent of them were returned to duty.
+As the invasion wore on, the system became better organized and nearly 50 percent were restored to combat duty.

-Some time before what would become known as the "slapping incident," Patton spoke with Major General Clarence R. Huebner, the newly appointed commander of the U.S. 1st Infantry Division, in which both men served.
+Some time before what would become known as the "slapping incident," Patton spoke with Major General Clarence R. Huebner, the newly appointed commander of the 1st Infantry Division, in which both men served.
 Patton had asked Huebner for a status report; Huebner replied: "The front lines seem to be thinning out.
 There seems to be a very large number of 'malingerers' at the hospitals, feigning illness in order to avoid combat duty."
 For his part, Patton did not believe the condition was real.
 In a directive issued to commanders on August 5, he forbade "battle fatigue" in the Seventh Army:

 It has come to my attention that a very small number of soldiers are going to the hospital on the pretext that they are nervously incapable of combat.
 Such men are cowards and bring discredit on the army and disgrace to their comrades, whom they heartlessly leave to endure the dangers of battle while they, themselves, use the hospital as a means of escape.
 You will take measures to see that such cases are not sent to the hospital but dealt with in their units.
 Those who are not willing to fight will be tried by court-martial for cowardice in the face of the enemy.